DipikaJothinathan/Python-pandas/README.md

 -> Examine data about online interest in home gyms, gym workouts, home workouts, and fitness products </br>
 -> Create visualizations to help guide product decisions

+**Avocado Toast** </br>
+Data manipulation and analysis skills to investigate the ingredient supply for making avocado toast -> Identify most common country of origin for each of the three key ingredients: avocados, olive oil, and sourdough

 **Netflix Movies** </br>
 Explore Netflix movie data and perform exploratory data analysis for a production company to uncover insights about movies from a particular decade